dovecot/documentation/source/settings/core.rst

    :default: 1mins
    :values: @time

-   If a process is idle after this much time has elapsed, it is notified that it should terminate itself if inactive.

-   This value can be overridden via the :ref:`service_configuration-idle_kill` setting within service blocks.
+   The default value to use for the :ref:`service_configuration-idle_kill` setting within service blocks.